chaseruskin/legoHDL/ROADMAP.md

 ### Future Roadmap

 - [ ] add verilog/systemverilog file support (parse verilog for module dependencies/instances)

-- [ ] '-all' option on graph/export to grab all project-level code
+- [ ] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)
 - [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available
 - [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)
 - [ ] add ability to search by market

+- [ ] have some way of notifying user that a block is missing from installations when trying to export

+- [ ] '-all' option on graph/export to grab all project-level code

 - [ ] add cool logging
 - [ ] see if improvements can be made to "set settings" code (config command)
-- [ ] have some way of notifying user that a block is missing from installations when trying to export

 __Completed__
+- [x] test making market from local to remote
+- [x] dynamically manage workspaces if created/deleted within settings.yml
+- [x] dynamically manage markets if deleted/added within settings.yml
+- [x] issue warning if market is removed from registries but a block still is tied to that market?
 - [x] multi-block setting: allow for designs to prioritize blocks found locally over released blocks in cache (if version number is not appended to the entity name) the trade off:
         -some designs may only work with unreleased versions if that intertwined block is not released again